 In December 2013, the Supreme Court of New Mexico, in Barlett v.
-Cameron (Docket No. 34,210) rejected the claims of certain retired teachers, professors and other public education employees challenging the state constitutionality of Senate Bill 115 (Chapter 61, Laws 2013) to the extent that it reduces the future amounts that all education retirees might receive as annual COLA.
-The court held that Article XX Section 22 of the State Constitution did not grant the retirees a right to an annual COLA based on the formula in effect on the date of their retirement for the entirety of their retirement.
-The court held that in the absence of any contrary indication from the Legislature, any future COLA to a retirement benefit is merely a year-to-year expectation that, until paid, does not create a property right under the State Constitution.
-Once paid, of course, the COLA by statute becomes part of the retirement benefit and a property right subject to those constitutional protections.
+Cameron, 2014-NMSC-002, rejected the claims of certain retired teachers, professors and other public education employees challenging the state constitutionality of Senate Bill 115 (Chapter 61, Laws 2013) to the extent that it reduces the future amounts that all education retirees might receive as annual COLA.
+The court held that Article XX Section 22 of the State Constitution did not grant the retirees a right to an annual COLA based on the formula in effect on the date of their retirement.
+The court held that any future COLA to a retirement benefit is merely a year-to-year expectation that, until paid, does not create a property right under the State Constitution.
+Once paid, the COLA by statute becomes part of the retirement benefit and a property right subject to those constitutional protections.

 In 2010, the ERB changed the manner in which interest was calculated on members' contributions that are subject to refund so that it would be calculated in a manner similar to a savings account.
 As a result of a programming error, interest was miscalculated on refunds during July and August 2010 leading to overpayment of approximately \$1.7 million to 693 individuals.
 The software was corrected after staff became aware of the error.
 Subsequently, the ERB undertook steps to recover the overpayments.
-To date, between \$1.1 and \$1.2 million has been recovered.
+To date, over \$1.2 million has been recovered.
 The ERB has entered into payment plans with a number of the recipients through which it expects to recover additional funds and is continuing to pursue recovery from others who were overpaid.

 The Public Employees Retirement Association-Historic Financial Information.
-PERA had 89,613 members as of June 30, 2013.
-As of October 22, 2013, the total market value of PERA Fund was \$13.8 billion.
-The Fiscal Year 2013 PERA total fund investment return was 13.26 percent.
+PERA had 49,288 members as of June 30, 2014.
+As of June 30, 2014, the total market value of PERA Fund was \$14.5 billion.
+The Fiscal Year 2014 PERA total fund investment return was 17.03 percent.

-Cavanaugh Macdonald Consulting, LLC completed an actuarial valuation of the PERA Fund, Judicial Retirement Fund, Magistrate Fund, Legislative Division and Volunteer Firefighter Fund ("VFF") as of June 30, 2013.
-In July 2012, the PERA Board accepted the actuary's revised assumptions that the assets, benefit values, reserves and computed contribution rates reflect utilization of an inflation rate of 3.5 percent per annum, a real rate of return on investment of 7.75 percent and salary increases for longevity and merit at 4.0 percent, each compounded annually.
+Cavanaugh Macdonald Consulting, LLC completed an actuarial valuation of the PERA Fund, Judicial Retirement Fund, Magistrate Fund, Legislative Division and Volunteer Firefighter Fund as of June 30, 2014.
+In May 2014, PERA actuaries conducted an experience study, testing actuarial assumptions currently used in its valuations.
+The PERA Board accepted the actuary's revised assumptions that the assets, benefit values, reserves and computed contribution rates reflect utilization of an inflation rate of 3.0 percent per annum and real rate of return rate of 4.75 percent, reflecting an investment rate of return of 7.75 percent.
+The Board also adopted reduced wage inflation and payroll growth assumptions of 3.5 percent, each compounded annually, as well as revised retirement and mortality assumptions.

 In 2013, the PERA Board lowered the interest rate on members' contributions from 5.25 percent to 2 percent.
+In 2014, the Board changed the accrual rate for service credit for non-vested members who regularly work part-time.